Medicare Enrolled

 What this data tells you about Dr. Pecoraro

-Dr. Brian Pecoraro is a dermatology in Ocala, FL, with 17 years in practice.
+Dr. Brian Pecoraro is a dermatology specialist in Ocala, FL, with 17 years of NPI registration.
 Based on federal Medicare data, Dr. Pecoraro performed 15,017 Medicare services across 6,420 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Pecoraro received a total of $8,104 from 32 pharmaceutical and/or device companies across 223 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in dermatology.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.